Learning Center - Add-in Express for Office and .net

 • Outlook Advanced Regions - Basic Concepts

 This page describes the key features of Advanced Outlook Form and View Regions.
-Using this truly unique technology, you can extend any built-in views and forms in Outlook 2000 - 2010 as well as views and forms delivered with any Outlook-based clients such as Outlook Business Contacts Manager or Microsoft CRM Outlook Client.
-You can also use your forms to extend the To-Do bar, Reading pane, Navigation pane and Task pane docks.
+Using this truly unique technology, you can extend any built-in views and forms as well as views and forms delivered with any Outlook-based clients such as Outlook Business Contacts Manager or Microsoft CRM Outlook Client.

 • Outlook Advanced Region Types